 In case of any dispute arising out of the interpretation of the terms and conditions of the agreement, the decision of the Principal, DAV (PG) College, Dehradun shall be final and binding.

-Any amendment to this agreement shall not be valid and binding on the parties, unless it is made in writing and signed by both the parties.
+Any amendment to this contract shall not be valid and binding on the parties, unless it is made in writing and signed by both the parties.

 For any dispute, the District Dehradun will be the area of jurisdiction.